jclupo/Latin102-05/translation3.md

   1. What case is stercus, and why is it in that case?
       - stercus is in the accusative case because it is the direct object of the sentence.
   1. Identify the form of the adjective maiorem (gender, case, number, degree).
-      - maiorem is feminine, accusative, singular, and in the comparitive degree.
+      - maiorem is feminine, accuative, singular, and in the comparitive degree.
   1. Explain the construction of the verbal unit flumine admisso.
       - It is an Ablative Absolute construction.
   1. What are the gender, number, case, and antecedent of qui?
-      - qui is masculine, plural, accustive, and its antecedent is equos.
+      - qui is masculine, plural, nominative, and its antecedent is equos.
   1. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
       - The 3rd person, plural, perfect, passive, indicative verb form has to be undertood in the clause.